gitrogdev/Downtown-Chronicles-2/README.md

 - **Rojo (optional but recommended)**: For local development and version control integration.

 ## License
-This project is licensed under [MIT License].
-Be sure to read and understand the terms before using or contributing.
+This project is licensed under the MIT License.
+Be sure to read and understand the terms before using.

 ## Contact & Community
 If you have any questions or need assistance, feel free to open an issue or reach out via Discord (@gitrog).